 See, the last energy bites – although they looked like chocolate balls – were mainly made of prunes and dried apples.
 You should have seen his “surprised” face, when he tried them…

-My best healthy snack ever
+My best healthy snack ever not only kids love

 This time however his picky and chocoholic palate was rewarded and I can pretty much guarantee that these peanut butter protein balls are delicious.
 My hubby goes even so far to say that they are the best “healthy snacks” I ever presented to him.